What is lordosis?

 What is the long-term outlook for a child with lordosis?

 The management of lordosis is individualized for each child depending on his or her age, amount of curvature, and amount of skeletal growth remaining.
-Lordosis will require frequent examinations by your child's doctor to monitor the curve as your child grows and develops.
-Early detection is important.
+Lordosis may need frequent exams by your child's healthcare provider to monitor the curve as your child grows and develops.
+Finding the condition early is important.